 Electric Six

-Electric Six is an American rock band from Detroit, Michigan, celebrated for their satirical, high-energy fusion of garage rock, disco, and new wave.
+Electric Six is an American rock band from Detroit, Michigan, known for their high-energy fusion of garage rock, disco, and new wave.
 The group achieved international fame in 2003 with their chart-topping single "Danger!
-High Voltage," which propelled their debut album to platinum sales status in the United Kingdom.
+High Voltage," a track that defined their irreverent and theatrical style.

 Early career